 I whipped up a spell to carry the large crabs I had killed back toward the shipwreck when, suddenly, a large golden trident stabbed into the sand a few feet ahead of me.
 I recoiled, falling upward slightly, as it were.

-“Softskinnnn,” a voice hissed through the water.
+“THE ONE FROM THE LAND,” a voice hissed through the water.
 It was audible to me, which made it all the more terrifying.
-It echoed in the water all around me, like I was surrounded by it.
+It echoed all around me, like I was surrounded the entity.

-I continued to spin through on my dodge, coming around to catch the trident by the handle while the naga was recovering from his lunge.
+I continued to spin through on my dodge, coming around to catch the trident by the handle while the Zinji was recovering from his lunge.
 He wrestled it from me with ease, but the spell I had passed through it went to work almost immediately.
-It froze the water around the naga so quickly that the creature had no time to escape.
-He was suspended there, momentarily, and then the ice began to float toward the surface.
+It froze the water around the creature so quickly that it had no time to escape.
+It was suspended there, momentarily, then the ice began to float toward the surface.